polterguy/polterguy.github.io/tutorials/lambda/index.md

 true.
-The **[else]** however, doesn't require a condition to evaluate, since it'll only be executed if all previous **[if]** and **[else-if]** invocations didn't evaluate their condition(s) to true - Hence, it just includes the lambda object which it executes if it should be executed directly as children, beneath the else node itself.
+The **[else]** however, doesn't require a condition to evaluate, since it'll only be executed if all previous **[if]** and **[else-if]** invocations didn't evaluate their condition(s) to true - Hence, it just includes its lambda object directly as children, beneath the else node itself.

 Yet again, everything is a lambda block in
 Hyperlambda - Hence, thinking of only **[.lambda]** blocks